Written by Blooming Psycho, posted on our now defunct Wordpress blog.

 Prior to creating the (now mostly defunct) Undead in the Netherworld blog, The Cheesy One was advised that if she would stop writing "shell characters," her writing would be more interesting.
 The person delivering this criticism went on to say that psychologically wounded people often choose to write "shell characters" in an attempt to fill in the missing parts of their personality.

-In other words, if one is ever to become a "real" writer, one must not write fan fiction.
 This person did not take into account the fact that our sometimes not so fearless leader was having a psychological breakdown, and that anything she could do to keep herself from landing firmly in the pit was a positive.

 Another place where one encounters anti fanfic snobbery is from self-proclaimed academics.
 I will say right now that this is not true of everyone with an advanced degree.
 However, I have found that on many occasions people who have a degree, particularly in the literary arts, tend to act like they're "too good for the likes of fan fiction."